-The Reclaim Party made good progress in the period in defining its purpose and priorities.
-In addition the Party continued to grow its supporter base via traditional and digital channels.
-The primary purpose remains to have an impact on domestic politics via campaigning and other means.
+The Reclaim Party made good progress in the period continuing to actively engage with supporters through traditional and digital channels.

+The mission remains to have a significant impact on domestic politics via campaigning and other means.

+Across key metrics, the Reclaim Party has the fastest growing social media channels of any registered political party.

-The core message of Reclaim - that freedom of speech is the fundamental underpinning of a democracy remains highly relevant and continues to resonate across society and traditional Party allegiance.
+The core message of Reclaim - that freedom of speech is the fundamental underpinning of a democracy, remains highly relevant and continues to resonate across society and traditional Party allegiance.